• Menu

 How do I carve dry wood?

-While softer woods are simpler to work with during their initial stages, harder species typically require curing before they can be used in a real carving.
+While softer woods are simpler to work with during their initial stages, harder species typically require curing before they can be used in real carving.
 As a result, experienced carvers usually prefer carved pieces made from hardwoods because these offer far more detail and often include unique grains that add visual depth to a piece.

 What tools should I use on Drywood?